Susie Wild

-Susie Wild (born 28 June 1979) is an English poet, short story writer, journalist and editor based in Wales.
-She is currently publishing editor specialising in fiction and poetry at Parthian Books.
+Susie Wild or Susie Wildsmith (born 28 June 1979) is an English poet, short story writer, journalist and editor based in Wales.
+She is currently publishing editor at Parthian Books, specialising in fiction and poetry.

 Biography

-Susie Wild is author of the poetry collection Better Houses, the short story collection The Art of Contraception listed for the Edge Hill Prize, and the novella Arrivals.
+Susie Wild is author of two poetry collections (Better Houses and Windfalls), the short story collection The Art of Contraception and the novella Arrivals.
+Released in 2010, The Art of Contraception was her first solo publication, and won 'Fiction Book of the Year' in the Welsh Icons Awards 2010.
+It was also listed for the Edge Hill Prize.

 Her work has recently featured in Carol Ann Duffy's pandemic project Write Where We Are Now, The Atlanta Review, Ink, Sweat & Tears and Poetry Wales.
 She placed second in the Welshpool Poetry Festival Competition 2020, was highly commended in the Prole Laureate Prize 2020, was shortlisted for an Ink Sweat & Tears Pick of the Month 2020 and longlisted in the Mslexia Women's Poetry Competition 2018.
 Born in London, she lives in Cardiff.

-Wild (also Wildsmith) is Parthian's publishing editor specialising in poetry and fiction.
+Wild is Parthian's publishing editor, specialising in poetry and fiction.
 With Parthian since 2007, she's worked with award-winning writers including Mari Elis Dunning, Lloyd Markham and Rebecca F. John.
+In 2025, off the back of their new publishing partnership with Parthian, Wild was appointed the new editor of the long-standing Welsh literary journal New Welsh Review.

 Following an MA in creative writing from Swansea University and an MA in journalism from Goldsmiths, Wild has also built a portfolio career in the arts as a journalist, festival and events organiser, performer, editor and university lecturer.